 The screen that appears as a picture is printing was edited slightly.
 The big "Love" graphic was removed, as was the name of the bear enemy from Super Mario Land 2 (Tamanoripu).

 The "stand by" screen that appears when transferring pictures between two Game Boy Cameras is different between both versions.
-The international version uses art of Peach and Wario from Mario Kart 64.
+The international version uses the art of Peach and Wario from Mario Kart 64.
 In the Japanese version, there is a strange and inverted picture of two people, text which translates to "full of ideas" and Nintendo's first logo, which does a disappearing and reappearing pattern.

 The strange image in the Japanese release was changed to an image of Mario for the international release.

 These are pictures that come pre-loaded with the device.
 Since they were all rearranged for the international release, they've been organized by region exclusives.